 Click photos to see larger.

-This model titled:Below Ground Dual Purpose School Shelter-300 Person Capacity, is from the Montana set but wasn't stored inside of the crate with the rest of the model set.
+This model titled:Below Ground Dual Purpose School Shelter-300 Person Capacity, is from the Montana set but wasn't stored inside of the crate with the rest of the shelter model set.
 Also, this model isn't that typical of designs in the OCD architectural booklets promoting fallout shelter in new buildings.
 Most of the designs in the booklets emphasize above ground, lighter, more accessible designs.
 This design is a fully underground, I guess what you could call a, bunker-type fallout shelter.
 Many designs did have basement and below ground shelter areas but not many like this.
-The underground area in this model is built like an emergency operations center.
+The underground area in this model reminds me of a specially built Civil Defense emergency operations center.
 The model has classrooms in the underground section but how many school districts would want schools with several fully underground classrooms like this?
 The only school I can think of similar to this is the Abo Elementary School And Fallout Shelter in Artesia, New Mexico.

 The model has a backboard with a drawing of a school with the name "Wilson School."
 I don't know if this is based on an actual building or a plan from one of the OCD publications.
 I looked through all of the booklets that I have and didn't see any examples like this model.
 It could possibly be in another booklet that I don't have in my collection though.